National Tempura Day – January 7, 2027

 National Tempura Day FAQs

-What is special about tempura?
+What is the origin of tempura?

 National Tempura Day Activities